DECODEproject/whitepaper/introduction.md

 DECODE enables participants to choose who they share their data with and what data is being shared with the recipient.
 The aim of DECODE is to provide state of the art tools to give people better control of their data on the internet.
 The project will contribute to enabling a free and open data commons into which people can share their data in a secure and anonymous way.
 This will mean that all of society can benefit from the insights that can be gained from data.

-The project will develop and test a free, open source, distributed, privacy aware, and trusted technology architecture for decentralised data governance and identity management.
-[Ref: D6.1 Dissemination Strategy and Communication Plan]
+The project will develop and test a free, open source, distributed, privacy aware, and trusted technology architecture for decentralised data governance and identity management. [@D6.1]

 ### The goals of DECODE: